 2. No compromises - effective technique or nothing

 Having said this, you oversaw a major point here: Once the balance of your opponent is compromised, they cannot possibly do any effective ground and pound.
 Even if they hit you, it won't hurt that much, since they cannot generate power.
+And one of the first steps of any defense/escape will be compromising the balance of your opponent.

 This holds true for probably any problematic aspect you made out.
 In every other one, either adding a guard is no problem, or your opponent is in a compromised position from which there are no powerful blows possible and they would risk counters which bring them in peril themselves.